Are Investors Buying All the Homes in Texas?

 Revitalizing Older Homes

-In many cases, these renovations can help stabilize neighborhoods that might otherwise experience property decline.
+By restoring older or neglected properties, investors can improve neighborhood housing quality, increase property values, and return homes to livable condition.
+In many cases, these renovations help stabilize communities that might otherwise experience gradual property decline.

 Increasing Rental Housing Supply

-Not everyone is in a position to purchase a home.
-Rental housing is an important part of a healthy housing ecosystem.
+Not everyone is in a position to purchase a home, which makes rental housing an essential part of a healthy housing ecosystem.
+Investors often convert homes into rental properties, helping meet this demand.

 Speeding Up Property Turnover